thisdwhitley/ansible-role-satellite/README.md

   - `location` - another aspect of permission granularity, created at install
   - `dhcp_range` - since we will configure the Satellite to serve DHCP (for provisioning) we need to specify a range
+  - `manifest_url` - *(optional)* this is poorly named, because this variable needs to include the name of the manifest file too...
 - `lifecycles` - allows the definition of multiple lifecycles *(see example below for usage)*
   - `name` - the name of a lifecycle (a lifecycle environment will be created by